This tutorial demonstrates how to define print titles – rows and/or columns printed on every page – in Excel and Google Sheets.

 Now you can see the Print Preview of the worksheet and set the rows to repeat on each page.

-As you can see in the Print Preview, the first row will print on both pages.
+As you can see in the Print Preview, the first row prints on both pages.

 In a similar way, you can also freeze column(s) on the left side and repeat them on every page when printing.
 You just need to check Repeat frozen columns in the print settings.